top of page

 The Wizards' War

-A man, forgotten by the past, once beheld in a vision the power he had always desired to possess: the power of an invincible army.
-Already powerful, this man, it did not matter.
-He wanted more and more.
+Once, in a time long forgotten, a man glimpsed in a vision the power he had always craved: the power of an unbeatable army.
+Though he was already powerful, it wasn’t enough.
+He wanted more.
 His thirst for blood and death was insatiable.
 All that mattered was having power in his hands.
-Thus, without concern for the future consequences of his actions, this man surrendered everything he once trusted, betraying all who knew him.
-Not content with betraying his own army, he also betrayed a rival army, without a care for the fate of those involved.
-His name was forgotten by the consuming passage of time, for there was no one left to recognize him or even remember that he was once something other than an abomination.
-As a reward, this man was transformed into a mighty and invincible warrior.
-But the paths that go are different from the roads that return.
-And nothing is the same, for the path changes the traveler and is changed by them.
-And everything that has a price to be paid has a cost to be exacted.
-And high was the price paid by this man.
-After the transformation, he lost his family, his children, and all who truly mattered to him.
+Without regard for the future consequences of his actions, this man sacrificed everything he held dear, betraying all who knew him.
+Not only did he turn on his own army, but he also betrayed a rival force, uncaring of the fate of those involved.
+His name was consumed by time, for none remained who could remember him as anything other than an abomination.
+As a reward for his treachery, this man was transformed into a mighty and invincible warrior.
+But the roads you travel never return the same way, and the journey changes both the traveler and the path.
+Everything has a price, and every price must be paid.
+The cost for this man was high.
+After his transformation, he lost his family, his children, and everyone who had ever truly mattered to him.
 But that was not the worst of it.
-He lost his identity, becoming known as Ürwom, the Dark Warrior, a loyal servant of Húr, the Lord of Shadows.
+He lost his identity, becoming known only as Ürwom, the Black Warrior, faithful servant of Húr, the Lord of Shadows.

 The Wizards' War